jfilatow/AI-Playbook/pages/responsible-practices/security.md

 ### How to Secure Dependencies in AI-Generated Code

 AI-generated code can import packages that have known vulnerabilities or are potentially malicious packages planted by attackers (supply chain attacks).
+Most recenly this was experienced with the S1ngularty attack on the npm registry.

 **Do:**
 - Scan all dependencies with a Software Composition Analysis (SCA) tool to identify vulnerabilities
 - Use constraints such as "Use secure and up-to-date dependencies" in your prompts
-- Check unfamiliar packages for trustworthiness using services like [deps.dev](https://deps.dev) or [Snyk Advisor](https://snyk.io/advisor/)
+- Check unfamiliar packages for trustworthiness using services like Wiz [https://app.wiz.io/](https://app.wiz.io/)
 - Verify package authenticity and maintainer reputation before including new dependencies
 - Implement dependency pinning to avoid automatic updates to potentially compromised versions
 - Regularly update dependencies to patch known vulnerabilities